You can build

 Hey.
+I’m Amber.
+Nice to meet ya.
 Can I tell you something?
-Since my pre-teen years I’ve been fat (curvy, plus-size, round-bodied).
+Since my teen years I’ve been fat (curvy, plus-size, round-bodied).

-And for more than a decade, I hated my body.
+And for so many years, I hated my body.
 I was disconnected from it.
 I saw my body as my enemy and tried for years to control it by dieting or punish it through disordered eating.

 I felt as if my body was wrong and somehow had nothing to do with the “real me”.

-I was putting off my “real life” until I lost weight.
+I was postponing my “real life” until I lost weight.
 Then I could be myself.
 Only then I could have permission to go on dates, enjoy time at the beach, make bold moves in my career, stand up for myself, and live out loud.

 (Yeah, a yoga class.
 Stick with me here.)

-What I do remember was this: getting in my car, driving home, and about 10 minutes into the drive, my little soundtrack started back up.
+But what stuck with me was this: I got in my car, started driving home, and about 10 minutes into the drive, my Mean Girl Soundtrack started back up.

 Maybe you have one of these.
 It’s this mean little voice in your head that never shuts up that says, “You’re ugly, you’re fat, you’re stupid.
 Why did you say that thing?
 Everyone is mad at you.
 You’re a loser.”